DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

 - Name: Wanted
    - Description: Your past will come back to haunt you.
    - Mechanic: Work with your GM to decide an NPC or organization that thinks you’re responsible for a crime.
 You may encounter a member of this group who wants you in jail, or stand trial, or outright dead.
    - Type: GM Determined

+### Knives

+- Name: Phobia
+   - Description: You can't shake it, there's just the terrifying fear that burdens you.
+   - Mechanic: Work with your GM to decide a fear you hold and the reason for that fear.
+This may be a fear of something concrete (e.g., spiders, fire) or something less tangible (e.g., being alone, going hungry).
+   - Type: GM Determined

 ### Society